codenewbies/ruby-monday/README.md

 ## Community rules & guidelines
 The purpose of this project is to learn by working on a real-world application.
 Use the code reviews as a place to ask questions, offer suggestions, and share your thoughts.
 When giving feedback, particularly on code reviews, please remember our community rules: be nice, be honest, be supportive.
 We're all learning, so let's make sure to be kind to one another.

-For more details, see our full Code of [Conduct](http://www.codenewbie.org/blogs/our-code-of-conduct)
+For more details, see our full Code of [Conduct](http://www.codenewbie.org/blogs/our-code-of-conduct).
+We're excited to learn with you :)

 [1]: https://codenewbie.typeform.com/to/uwsWlZ